bayang/jelu/README.md

 This one is the easiest if you are used to it.

-The docker image we provide embeds the fetch-ebook-metada executable to automatically import books based on their title, authors or isbn.
+The docker image we provide embeds the fetch-ebook-metadata executable to automatically import books based on their title, authors or isbn.

 A sample docker compose would look like that :